rafid4507/Document_anonymiser/README.md

 # Document Anonymiser Project Plan: Hybrid Workflow

-This document outlines the core steps and dependencies required to build a robust document anonymiser that can handle both native (text-copyable) and scanned (image-only) PDF files.
+This document outlines the core steps and dependencies required to build a robust document anonymiser that can handle both:
+- native (text-copyable),
+- scanned (image-only) PDF files.

 ---